waleeedkhalid/SmartSchedule/docs/PHASE3_SCOPE.md

-# Phase 3: Core Requirements - SmartSchedule
+# Phase 3: Core Requirements - SmartSchedule (SWE Department)

+## Department Scope

+**CRITICAL: This system is exclusively for the Software Engineering (SWE) Department**

+- ✅ **SWE Courses Only**: The system manages scheduling for SWE courses (SWE211, SWE312, SWE314, etc.)
+- ✅ **SWE Faculty**: Manages SWE faculty teaching assignments and loads
+- ✅ **SWE Students**: Handles SWE student preferences and schedules
+- ❌ **Non-SWE Courses**: Cannot schedule or manage courses from other departments (CSC, MATH, PHY, etc.)
+- ℹ️ **External Courses**: Non-SWE courses are tracked as external dependencies only (students may take them, but scheduling is not managed by this system)

-## Scope
+## Feature Scope

 This document outlines the scope for Phase 3 of the SmartSchedule project, focusing on delivering core functionality with a clean, modular architecture.